-The ESA S3 MPC provides monthly evaluation reports based primarily on the last cycle of satellite data e.g., data coverage, availability of geophysical corrections.
+The ESA S3 MPC provides monthly evaluation reports based primarily on the last cycle of satellite data describing aspects such as, data coverage, and availability of geophysical corrections.
 In these monthly evaluation reports, there is currently no external validation data used over sea ice covered regions.
 Additionally, yearly evaluation and baseline updates e.g. using new processing strategies, and development of baseline algorithms, are provided.
 For these reports the demand for consistent long-term (over the S3 measurement period) FRMs are needed.
 They are of course also needed to better characterize the qualitative reliability and the quantitative uncertainties of the measurements.